- South Asian Cardiovascular Risk

 The purpose of this study is to evaluate the relationship between insulin resistance (IR) and myocardial tissue abnormalities.
 The study will focus on a patient population, South Asians, with a high prevalence of IR.

-The PARTNER 3 - Trial - The Safety and Effectiveness of the SAPIEN 3 Transcatheter Heart Valve in Low Risk Patients With Aortic Stenosis
+PARTNER 3 Trial: Safety and Effectiveness of the SAPIEN 3 Transcatheter Heart Valve in Low Risk Patients With Aortic Stenosis

-To establish the safety and effectiveness of the Edwards SAPIEN 3 Transcatheter Heart Valve in patients with severe, calcific aortic stenosis who are at low operative risk for standard aortic valve replacement (AVR).
+To establish the safety and effectiveness of the Edwards SAPIEN 3 Transcatheter Heart Valve (THV) in patients with severe, calcific aortic stenosis who are at low operative risk for standard aortic valve replacement.

-The purpose of this study is to measure the incremental effectiveness of a twice daily plant sterol supplement in a population of young South Asian patients who have moderate cardiovascular disease (CVD) risk.
+The purpose of this study is to measure the incremental effectiveness of a twice daily plant sterol supplement in a population of South Asian patients who have low-to-moderate cardiovascular disease (CVD) risk.

 Stanford is currently not accepting patients for this trial.
 For more information, please contact Rajesh Dash, MD, PhD, 206-276-8976.

-The PARTNER II Trial: Placement of AoRTic TraNscathetER Valves - PII A
+PARTNER II Trial: Placement of AoRTic TraNscathetER Valves II - XT Intermediate and High Risk

 The purpose of this trial is to determine the safety and effectiveness of the Edwards SAPIEN XT transcatheter heart valve and delivery systems which are intended for use in patients with symptomatic, calcific, severe aortic stenosis.